cplagz/GarDoor-Car/README.md

 The code covered in this repository utilises Home Assistant's [MQTT Cover Component](https://www.home-assistant.io/components/cover.mqtt/) and [MQTT Binary Sensor Component](https://www.home-assistant.io/components/binary_sensor.mqtt/).
 There is a sample configuration in the repository.

 It requires an ESP8266 microcontroller with sensors and a relay.
+If you select the appropriate parts, you can build a GarDoor-Car device with no soldering!

 The code is based on DotNetDann's ESP-MQTT-GarageDoorSensor project (which took inspiration from GarHAge and OpenGarage).